JacksonAllan/CC/README.md

 # CC.H: Convenient Containers

-<svg><text fill="#FF0000">Hello World</text></svg>

-**cc.h** is a usability-oriented generic container library for C that provides vectors, doubly linked lists, unordered maps, and unordered sets.
+CC.H is a usability-oriented generic container library for C that provides vectors, doubly linked lists, unordered maps, and unordered sets.

 Its features include:

-- Fully generic API that requires no type definitions.
+- Fully generic API.
 - Type safety.
 - User-defined destructor, comparison, and hash functions associated with element and key types.
 - No assumption of successful memory allocation.